BrianHicks/learnhaskell/realworldhaskell/4/cards.md

 the function provided to break must examine an element of the list and return a `Bool` to indicate whether to break the list at that point
-`break` returns a pair; the sublist consumed before the predicate and the rest of the list the element `break` broke on is returned in the suffix of the list
+`break` returns a pair; the sublist consumed before the predicate and the rest of the list the element `break` broke on is returned in the suffix of the list What does the `length` function do? // shows how many elements are in a list the `null` function returns True if a list is empty `init` returns all but the last of it's input
+## heading "Safely and sanely working with crashy functions"